 Problem-centered curriculum design improves curriculum relevance and promotes creativity, innovation, and collaboration in the classroom.
 However, the disadvantage of this style is that it does not always take individual learning into account.

-Curriculum development and management facilitate the optimal utilization of the available resources by the educators.
+Curriculum development and management plan facilitate the optimal utilization of the available resources by the educators.
 One can work towards a more promising future by adopting policies that will improve the entire system.
 Any academic institution’s curriculum serves as its foundation; without it, the institution cannot survive for long.

 Since there will not be any specific system objectives, the syllabus would be all over the place.
 For the curriculum that an institution designs for its students, it needs to have a clear set of goals and objectives.
 Only then will the learners be able to make progress towards a much better and brighter academic future.